phoenixframework/phoenix/guides/howto/custom_error_pages.md

 end
 ```

 Great, so we have this `template_not_found/2` function that takes a template and an `assigns` map, which we ignore.
-The `template_not_found/2` is invoked whenever a `Phoenix.View` view attempts to render a template but no template is found.
+The `template_not_found/2` is invoked whenever a `Phoenix.View` view attempts to render a template, but no template is found.

 In other words, to provide custom error pages, we could simply define a proper `render/2` function clause in `HelloWeb.ErrorView`.